 34. Canton Tower

-The Canton Tower can be found just east of the center of one the biggest metropolitan areas in the world, the of Guangzhou in South China.
+The Canton Tower can be found just east of the center of one of the biggest metropolitan areas in the world, Guangzhou in South China.

 It was the tallest tower of its kind upon completion in 2010 and held this record until it was surpassed by the Tokyo Skytree.
 It stands 604 meters (1,982 feet) tall.

 This is a height that still makes it the second-tallest tower in the world and the 4th-tallest man-made structure in the world as well, quite an astonishing structure indeed.

 The tower becomes a mesmerizing landmark at night as well because it’s able to produce a light show, unlike anything you’ll ever come across.

 The tower has multiple purposes and features a large number of entertainment facilities, including but not limited to a Skywalk, multiple observation decks, a revolving restaurant, and a revolving ride on top of the tower’s roof as well.

 The Reunion Tower is one of the most amazing landmarks in Dallas, the third-largest city in the U.S. state of Dallas.
 It’s located in the Reunion District which is situated in the western part of downtown Dallas.